adefemi/fingreat_frontend/README.md

 ## Getting Started

-Before starting, make sure you have Node.js and npm installed on your machine.
+Before starting, make sure you have Node.js and npm or yarn installed on your machine.

 ### Clone the repository